Xyness/XAntiLag-API/README.md

 # XAntiLag-API

-Public API for [XAntiLag](https://celestis.dev/), the all-in-one optimization addon for XCore.
+Public API for [XAntiLag](https://celestis.dev/), the optimization addon for XCore.
+Lets a plugin read the server's load state and react to it.
+Interfaces and events only; the addon provides the implementation.

-Every anti-lag measure in one plugin fights the same problem alone.
-The plugins that actually generate the load — cosmetics spraying particles, animated menus redrawing on a timer, spawners ticking, schedulers hammering — have no idea the server is struggling, so they keep going exactly when they should not.
-This is how they find out.

-Interfaces and events only.
-Nothing here implements anything: the addon does.

----

 ## Installation